Atorudibo-Seth1/Restaurant-Sales/README.md

 ## Project Background
 Red Oven is a thriving restaurant chain specialising in a wide range of gourmet pizzas.
-With high daily order volumes from in-house customers, the restaurant generates extensive sales and operational data that offers valuable opportunities for performance optimization.
+With high daily order volumes from customers, the restaurant generates extensive sales and operational data that offers valuable opportunities for performance optimization.

 This project leverages sales and operations data to deliver actionable insights that can drive performance, improve customer experience, and guide strategic decisions.
 The analysis focuses on optimizing product offerings, understanding customer behavior, and enhancing operational efficiency.

 - Sales Trends Analysis: Evaluation of revenue, total quantity sold, and order volumes over time.
 Monthly and daily patterns were analyzed to pinpoint peak seasons and optimal sales periods.
 - Product-Level Performance: Review of pizza offerings to identify high-performing products based on revenue, quantity, and average order value.
-- Category Contribution: Insight into the revenue impact of major pizza categories — Veggie, Chicken, Supreme, and Classic — helping guide inventory planning and promotional focus.
+- Category Contribution: Insight into the revenue impact of major pizza categories - Veggie, Chicken, Supreme, and Classic - helping guide inventory planning and promotional focus.
 - Temporal Dynamics: Analysis of order behavior by hour and day of the week, supporting smarter resource allocation and targeted marketing during peak demand windows.

 An interactive Tableau dashboard can found and downloaded here.